ntnhut/LeetSolve/docs/source/Stack/20_Valid_Parentheses.md

 0
 ```

-This solution efficiently checks the validity of a string of parentheses, brackets, and curly braces by using a stack to ensure that each opening bracket is correctly matched with its corresponding closing bracket.

 ### Complexity:

 * Runtime: `O(N)`, where `N = s.length`.
 * Extra space: `O(N)`.

+## Key Takeaway

+This solution efficiently checks the validity of a string of parentheses, brackets, and curly braces by using a stack to ensure that each opening bracket is correctly matched with its corresponding closing bracket.

 ## Exercise
 - [Check If Word Is Valid After Substitutions](https://leetcode.com/problems/check-if-word-is-valid-after-substitutions/)